aiman-al-masoud/deixiscript/src/transpile/README.md

 To simplify things, we could treat the intermediate AST as the JS AST and generalize later if needed.

+The AST will represent the capabilities of a typical modern day high level programming language.

 ## Declarations/Definitions
 * Creation of objects/variables
 * Creation of functions